percona/k8sps-docs/docs/router.md

         $ kubectl get ps
         ```

     3. Create the ConfigMap.
-You should use the combination of the cluster name with the `-mysql` suffix as the naming convention for the ConfigMap.
+You should use the combination of the cluster name with the `-router` suffix as the naming convention for the ConfigMap.
 For example, to create the ConfigMap for the cluster `cluster1`, the command is the following:

         ```{.bash data-prompt="$"}
-        $ kubectl create configmap cluster1-mysql --from-file=mysqlrouter.conf
+        $ kubectl create configmap cluster1-router --from-file=mysqlrouter.conf
         ```

         Replace the `cluster1` with the corresponding name of your cluster.